Unfinished building

-The Szkieletor sat in an unfinished state from 1981 until 2016 when construction restarted.
+Unity Tower, a high-rise building in Kraków, Poland, sat in an unfinished state from 1981 until 2016 when construction restarted.

 An unfinished building is a building (or other architectural structure, as a bridge, a road or a tower) where construction work was abandoned or on hold at some stage or only exists as a design.
 It may also refer to buildings that are currently being built, particularly those that have been delayed or at which construction work progresses extremely slowly.

 Many construction or engineering projects have remained unfinished at various stages of development.
 The work may be finished as a blueprint or whiteprint and never be realised, or be abandoned during construction.

 One of the best-known perennially incomplete buildings is Antoni Gaudí's basilica Sagrada Família in Barcelona.
 It has been under construction since 1882 and planned to be complete by 2026, Gaudí's death centenary.

 Partially constructed buildings

 Construction of the Ryugyong Hotel in Pyongyang was on hold between 1992 and 2008.
 Had it been completed on schedule, it would have been the tallest hotel in the world at the time.